-Applicants who are dissatisfied with the handling of their Freedom of Information or Environmental Information Request can appeal to the Information Commissioner, the agency which regulates Freedom of Information, Environmental Information and Data Protection.
-The Commissioner will not hear the appeal unless the applicant has first gone through the authority's internal appeal process.
+Applicants who are dissatisfied with the handling of their Freedom of Information or Environmental Information Request can appeal to the Information Commissioner, the independent office that regulates Freedom of Information, Environmental Information and Data Protection.
+The Commissioner will not hear the appeal, however, unless the applicant has first gone through the authority's internal appeal process.
 Data Protection applicants can ask the Commissioner at any time for an assessment as to whether their request was dealt with in accordance with the Data Protection Act.

 (1) When a complaint is received, the Information Compliance Manager (ICM) will write to acknowledge receipt.